 - Alignment of Standards for Advancing Student Opportunities in Dual Credit, AP, and Developmental Education: 100% of students graduate from high school with 12-15 college credits and/or a professional certificate

-One additional work group will begin meeting in October.
+One additional work group began meeting in October.

 - Adult Learners: Increase higher education enrollment of adult learners, who are essential to meeting the goal of increasing the proportion of adults in Illinois with high-quality degrees and professional credentials to 60% by 2025.